gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 (alive + dead) and (alive - dead)?

-Decoherence provides a partial answer: the pointer basis — selected by the system-environment interaction — is the basis in which off-diagonal elements decay fastest.
+Decoherence provides a partial answer: the pointer basis, selected by the system-environment interaction, is the basis in which off-diagonal elements decay fastest.

 For position measurements: